cdudek/cdudek/README.md

 - **Always Open to Feedback**: Feedback is invaluable.
 Let's consistently share and adapt, refining our collaborative rhythm.

 ## 7. Fun Fact About Me:
-There's an intriguing parallel between producing a techno track and building software.
+There's an intriguing parallel between producing a techno track and building things.
 Both processes require attention to detail and a sprinkle of creativity.

 ---